Ukarn08/Dashboard-game-theme/README.md

 # Dashboard

 ![image](https://github.com/Ukarn08/League-Characters-Wiki/assets/108266433/f148ea02-ac71-426c-a5fb-3ff30c854428)
- Complete Dashboard  which is responsive with audio onclick on some elements ( videogame character theme ).
+ Complete Dashboard  which is responsive with audio onclick on some elements ( League of Legends character theme ).
  Every characters will be implemented with a top trending skins sections and a top champions pickrate.

 <!-- GETTING STARTED -->